-> WHO ATTENDS.
+WHO ATTENDS.
 The Chilton County Water Festival is offered to fourth grade students and teachers.
 It is felt that this age group is able to understand water concepts, while still young enough to form their own value system.
-Approximately 635 students were reached with fun and innovative messages of environmental stewardship and awareness during the 2013 festival event.
+Hundreds of students are reached each year with fun and innovative messages of environmental stewardship and awareness during the 2013 festival event.
 Each fourth grade class attending the festival participated in three hands-on water activities.

-> THE PROGRAM.
+THE PROGRAM.
 The Water Festival is a one-day free event.
 Upon arrival to the Festival, there is a volunteer to greet each class at the parking lot.
 The volunteer acts as “Tour Guide” for the day and takes the class to all their events/activities.
 The classes/students attend three 25-minute hands-on activities.
 There is a 5-minute break between each activity to allow each class time to walk to the next activity room.
 The classroom activities include

 After the classroom activities, the students attend the “Fishin’ Magicians” Show, an ecology based water-related performance with magic tricks and illusions.